lucky-media/guidelines/pages/team.md

 - Take a day off and compensate during the weekend.
 - Or work a few hours less and compensate during the weekend.

-They decide their time management and we expect to see 30 effective hours a week.
+They decide their time management and we expect to see 35 effective hours a week.

+A day at work is organized as follows:
+- Full-time
+  - 6 hours of coding
+  - 1 hour of reviews and teamwork
+- Part-time
+  - 3.5 hours of coding
+  - 30 minutes of reviews and teamwork

 ## Company Culture
 We believe that we must always perform at the highest level, no matter if the client